-The results are reported as a "pass or fail."
-In the event you are unsuccessful passing the cognitive exam; the NREMT will provide feedback on how to schedule another exam.
+In the event you are unsuccessful passing the cognitive exam; the NREMT will provide feedback on your performance.
 You may apply to retest 15 days after your last examination.

 Candidates are given six (6) opportunities to pass the cognitive examination provided all other requirements for National EMS Certification are met.
 After three (3) attempts, candidates must submit official documentation verifying completion of 24 hours of remedial training.
 The candidate is given another three (3) additional attempts to pass.
 Candidates who fail to pass after a total of six (6) attempts are required to repeat the entire EMT course.